 Use What You Have

 For Spielberg, that meant using a borrowed, inadequate camera.
 For you, this probably means a laptop with stickers on it or maybe a desktop PC.
-Some gaming PCs that far outstrip the requirements of modern audio production.
+Some gaming PCs far outstrip the requirements of modern audio production.
 Whatever you have, it’s probably better than you think.

 One of my students produced amazing work using GarageBand on her iPhone.

-From my perspective, we live in a magic time.
+From my perspective, we live in a magical time.
 A single console I once used cost $1,000,000 all by itself.
 But now you don’t have to spend hundreds of thousands on a studio.
 You don’t need a major label budget.

 Today’s cheapest consoles have mic preamps that outperform the early Nasa-based op-amps in the MCI console that recorded my first Billboard chart album.
-Due to a wide variety of international factors, microphones are plentiful, sound good and cost far less than ever before.
+Due to a wide variety of international factors, microphones are plentiful, sound good, and cost far less than ever before.

 The gear is easy.
 You can order what you need and have it delivered to your door the next day.
 But the real surprise is the software.

-Avid’s Pro Tools First is a digital audio workstation (DAW) that’s free and gives you 32 tracks with plug ins, which is far more than I started with.
+Avid’s Pro Tools First is a digital audio workstation (DAW) that’s free and gives you 32 tracks with plugins, which is far more than I started with.